Electrostatics/electrostatics.github.io/docs/downloads.md

 ### APBS downloads

 <p>Both binary executables and source code are available for APBS.
-The best way to acquire APBS is to <a href="https://docs.google.com/forms/d/1CsftV09vLGIxeMHwevGy8SDVYKoihs8EWLNjsbjxIRw/viewform" target="_blank" ><b>download it via the registration form</b></a>, which helps us track usage of the software for our funding agencies.
+The best way to acquire APBS is to <a href="https://docs.google.com/forms/d/1CsftV09vLGIxeMHwevGy8SDVYKoihs8EWLNjsbjxIRw/viewform" target="_blank" ><b>download it via the registration form</b></a>, which helps us track usage of the software for our funding agencies.</p>

-If you download the source code version of APBS, please follow the [compilation and installation instructions]({{ site.baseurl/docs/apbs-installation/ }}).</p>
+If you download the source code version of APBS, please follow the [compilation and installation instructions]({{ site.baseurl/docs/apbs-installation/ }}).

 Usage information for APBS is available [here]({{ site.baseurl/docs/usage/ }})